Schusterman Center For

 Graduate Programs in Anthropology

-The Department of Anthropology at Brandeis offers M.A. and Ph.D. degrees in Anthropology as well as a Joint M.A. degree in Anthropology and Women's and Gender Studies.
+The Department of Anthropology at Brandeis offers M.A. and Ph.D. degrees in Anthropology as well as a Joint M.A. degree in Anthropology and Women's, Gender, and Sexuality Studies.
 Students concentrate on one of three foci of anthropological inquiry: evolutionary processes, comparative social institutions, or systems of meaning.
 Training for independent research is stressed, with particular emphasis on theoretical issues and fieldwork.

 Our department’s small size combines the best of both worlds: the intimacy of a small liberal-arts college department and the intellectual strength of a major research institution.
 Graduate training is based on required courses in the history, theory, and method of anthropology and on elective courses in the four subfields of anthropology: sociocultural anthropology, linguistic anthropology, archaeology, and physical anthropology.